Close

 Complexity and Compliance Costs

-VAT systems can be complex to administer, requiring businesses to track and report their transactions accurately.
+VAT systems can be complex, requiring businesses to accurately track and report their transactions.
 Compliance costs, including accounting expenses and administrative burdens, may disproportionately affect small businesses.

 Administrative Burdens on Government